mehmeteyupoglu/movie-search-app/README.md

 ## About & Features

-* The Movie Search App retrieves data from (https://developers.themoviedb.org/3/movies/get-popular-movies)
+* The Movie Search App retrieves data from [The Movie DB](https://developers.themoviedb.org/3/movies/get-popular-movies)
 * The movies retrieved are 1-page long and listed accordingly in the components.
 * You can list the movies in the "/popular-movies" path and type in the search bar and list the ones you are looking for.